MoinDalvs/Gradient_Boosting_Algorithms_From_Scratch/README.md

 [Table of Content](#0.1)

 A Gradient Boosting Machine or GBM is an ensemble machine learning algorithm that can be used for classification or regression predictive modeling problems, which combines the predictions from multiple decision trees to generate the final predictions.
 Keep in mind that all the weak learners in a gradient boosting machine are decision trees.
+The main objective of Gradient Boost is to minimize the loss function by adding weak learners using a gradient descent optimization algorithm.
+The generalization allowed arbitrary differentiable loss functions to be used, expanding the technique beyond binary classification problems to support regression, multi-class classification, and more.

 The models that form the ensemble, also known as base learners, could be either from the same learning algorithm or different learning algorithms.
 Bagging and boosting are two widely used ensemble learners.
 Though these two techniques can be used with several statistical models, the most predominant usage has been with decision trees.